mmcdermott/MEDS_transforms/preprocessing_operation_prototypes.md

 ### Filtering the Dataset

-A note on terminology: We will use the term "removing data" to refer to operations that fully drop data from the record, retaining no notion of the corresponding data occurring in the dataset.
-Operations that remove data will result in smaller overall datasets (either in number of patients or number of measurements).
-We will use the term "occluding data" to refer to operations that set data to `UNK`, `None`, or `np.NaN`, but retain that there was _some_ data in the dataset originally.
-Operations that occlude data will result in the same size dataset in terms of number of patients, number of measurements, etc., but will not have the same degree of data granularity or information content.
-Occlud operations will typically *not* be reversible, but will include a boolean indicator identifying that data was definitively occluded.

 There are a few modes of filtering data from MEDS datasets that are configured as separate prototypes.
 These
 include: